-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 (k) Foreign currency translation:

 The Authority's functional currency is the Canadian dollar.
 Foreign currency transactions are translated at the exchange rates prevailing at the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars at the exchange rate prevailing at the financial statement date.
 Any gain or loss resulting from a change in rates between the transaction date and the settlement date or statement of financial position date is recognized in the statement of operations.